movitto/omega/README.md

 Omega consists of several subprojects:

-* **Motel** - Movable Objects Tracking Encompassing Locations - A framework to track locations in 3d cartesian space.
-Locations are associated with movement strategies on the server side whose job is to periodically update the location's coordinates (eg along linear, elliptical paths, following another location, etc)
+* **Motel** - Movable Objects Tracking Encompassing Locations - Tracks locations, eg coordinates w/ an orientation and movement strategy, in 3d cartesian space.
+The location's movement strategy periodically updates the location's properties.
+(eg along linear, elliptical paths, following another location, etc)

 * **Users** - User registrations, sessions, permissions, groups, etc

-* **Cosmos** - Permits clients to retreive and track heirarchies of cosmos entities, galaxies, solar systems, stars, planets, moons, asteroids, etc. Each cosmos entity is associated with a location tracked by Motel.
+* **Cosmos** - Manages heirarchies of cosmos entities, galaxies, solar systems, stars, planets, moons, asteroids, etc. Each cosmos entity is associated with a location tracked by Motel.

-* **Manufactured** - Permits clients to construct and manipulate player controlled and constructed entities, ships, stations, etc. Similar to the cosmos subsystem, each manufactured entity is associated with a location managed by Motel.
+* **Manufactured** - Manages player controlled and constructed entities, ships, stations, etc. Similar to the cosmos subsystem, each manufactured entity is associated with a location managed by Motel.

+* **Missions** - Manages high level recurring events and goals.
+Privileged users are permitted to create sequences of checks/operations which query/impact other subsystems.

+* **Stats** - Provides access to overall user and universe statistics.
+Other subsystems may write to stats here and/or read stats to modify operations.

-* **Omega** - Besides providing convenience utilities to bind the various subsystems together, the Omega module also provides simple mechanisms which to easily invoke functionality via a remote client.
-This includes a simple dsl which can be used to write setup scripts and a synchronized / thread-safe client-side entity-tracker.
+* **Omega** - Convenience utilities to bind the various server side subsystems together, and provides simple mechanisms which to invoke functionality via a remote client.
+This includes a simple dsl which can be used to setup a simulation as well as an event based interface which to query/manipulate entities.

 ## Running the Server